mamaggie/maggiema.rbind.io/content/home/slider.md

   cta_label = "see my projects"
   cta_url = "/projects"
   cta_icon_pack = "fas"
-  cta_icon = "spa"
+  cta_icon = "walking"

 [[item]]
   title = ""
-  content = "\"Alison is a phenomenal teacher, and her enthusiasm for the subject matter is palpable.\"" align = "left"
+  content = "\"The analytical perspective you bring into the project is invaluable.
+Fantastic job with the likert chart.\" <br> -- *Formal Teammate*" align = "left"

   overlay_color = "#404040"  # An HTML color value.
-  overlay_img = "headers/daisy.jpg"  # Image path relative to your `static/img/` folder.
+  overlay_img = "headers/banana.jpg"  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.4  # Darken the image.
 Value in range 0-1.

   cta_label = "see my projects"
   cta_url = "/projects"
   cta_icon_pack = "fas"
-  cta_icon = "spa"
+  cta_icon = "walking"

 [[item]]
   title = ""
-  content = "\"Alison is an incredible instructor!
-Also the content and exercises were very well thought-out and cultivated.
-Everything ran smoothly.\"" align = "right"
+  content = "\"Maggie I love your thoughtful approach to data and storytelling.
+You are a great voice for the team. \" <br> -- *Formal Teammate*" align = "right"

   overlay_color = "#404040"  # An HTML color value.
-  overlay_img = "headers/tulip.jpg"  # Image path relative to your `static/img/` folder.
+  overlay_img = "headers/watermelon.jpg"  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.4  # Darken the image.
 Value in range 0-1.

   cta_label = "see my projects"
   cta_url = "/projects"
   cta_icon_pack = "fas"
-  cta_icon = "spa"
+  cta_icon = "walking"

 [[item]]
   title = ""
-  content = "\"I really liked the content + Alison's teaching style.\"" align = "center"
+  content = "\"You have worked reliably and to a consistently high standard throughout this semester.\" <br> *Formal Teammate*" align = "center"

   overlay_color = "#404040"  # An HTML color value.
-  overlay_img = "headers/bees.jpg"  # Image path relative to your `static/img/` folder.
+  overlay_img = "headers/pineapple.jpg"  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.4  # Darken the image.
 Value in range 0-1.

   cta_label = "see my projects"
   cta_url = "/projects"
   cta_icon_pack = "fas"
-  cta_icon = "spa"
+  cta_icon = "walking"

 [[item]]
   title = ""
-  content = "\"Alison was great - very knowledgeable, accessible and good sense of humor.\"" align = "left"
+  content = "\"Maggie, I love that you offer counter points during major group discussions.
+Also ur data visualization on the last submission was amazing.\" <br> -- *Formal Teammate*" align = "left"

   overlay_color = "#404040"  # An HTML color value.
-  overlay_img = "headers/daisy-pink.jpg"  # Image path relative to your `static/img/` folder.
+  overlay_img = "headers/passionfruit.jpg"  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.4  # Darken the image.
 Value in range 0-1.

   cta_label = "see my projects"
   cta_url = "/projects"
   cta_icon_pack = "fas"
-  cta_icon = "spa"
+  cta_icon = "walking"

 [[item]]
   title = ""
-  content = "\"Alison Hill was a patient instructor who listened to questions and carefully answered them.
-Clearly, the content had a LOT of thought put into it.
-Even the timing of the workshop was pretty perfect.\"" align = "right"
+  content = "\"Maggie's effort towards correspondence with the client and maintaining the survey have been important leading up to the presentation.
+She has also contributed exceptional effort towards completing the persona, a component of the deliverable that was proposed by her.\" <br> -- *Formal Teammate*" align = "right"

   overlay_color = "#404040"  # An HTML color value.
-  overlay_img = "headers/bats.jpg"  # Image path relative to your `static/img/` folder.
+  overlay_img = "headers/blueberry.jpg"  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.4  # Darken the image.
 Value in range 0-1.

   cta_label = "see my projects"
   cta_url = "/projects"
   cta_icon_pack = "fas"
-  cta_icon = "spa"
+  cta_icon = "walking"

 [[item]]
   title = ""